Fast Facts

 The Aboriginal Flag

-The Aboriginal Flag was designed in the 1970s and its colors represent different aspects of Aboriginal life.
+The Aboriginal Flag was officially designed in 1970-1971 and its colours represent different aspects of Aboriginal life.
 The black symbolises Aboriginal people, the yellow represents the sun and the red represents the earth and the relationships between people and the land.

 Subscribe by email